ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

 Is fall’n into the sere, the yellow leaf,
 And that which should accompany old age,
 As honor, love, obedience, troops of friends,
-I must not look to have, but in their stead
-Curses, not loud but deep, mouth-honor, breath
-Which the poor heart would fain deny and dare not.—
+                                                        I must not look to have, but in their stead Curses, not loud but deep, mouth-honor, breath Which the poor heart would fain deny and dare not.—
-Seyton!

-Enter Seyton.

 What’s your gracious pleasure?